Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

      - value: GCP
        weight: 20
     GEO: #optional
       defaultGeo: IE # required with GEO.
-Choses a default DNS response when no particular response is defined for a request from an unknown GEO.
+Chooses a default DNS response when no particular response is defined for a request from an unknown GEO.
 ```

 ### Available Load Balancing Strategies